Transform Your Thinking; Transform Your Life

 This all starts with recognising and embracing our similarities, seeing how each and every single one of us experiences pain, disappointment, anger, boredom, happiness, in exactly the same way.
 How my happiness is the exact same feeling of pleasure you also experience.
 The difference is the intensity of that happiness and the context in which it arose.
 The pain of loosing a child is exactly the same sadness no matter where you grew up, what education you received, religion you support, job you do, or football team you support.
 The intensity and context for arising will always be different.

-As humans we experience the world through our 5 senses.
-The sense of smell, touch, taste, sound and sight these sense impressions are then experienced within our six sense, that of the consciousness and can only be experienced in three ways.
-They will be either positive, negative or neutral.
-Since everyone reading this is a human everyone of us experience the world around us in exactly the same way.
-The education, parents, health, country and a trillion billion other possibilities happen to create different contexts and levels of intensity for us to experience pain, or hatred, happiness or love.
-This illusion of individualism gives rise to an impression and feeling that no one can truly understand my suffering believing that this is personally happing Me, I or Mine.
+As humans we experience the world around us through our 5 senses.
+The sense of smell, touch, taste, sound and sight these sense impressions are then experienced within our six sense, or our inner sense, that of the consciousness.
+An eye can see but doesn’t know what it is looking at, the consciousness labels and identifies.
+These sense stimuli can only be experienced in one of three ways.
+They will be either experienced as positive, negative or neutral, and the corresponding Thoughts & Thinking are produced.
+Since everyone reading this is a human everyone of us experiences the world through us in exactly this same way.

 Dhamma Tāpasā* (Andrew Hallas)